50 Strange Things People Have Done to Their Homes

 All employees must wash their hands before returning to work

 Genius!
 With this setup, you can wash your hands and your feet at the same time!
 A small bathroom requires a certain amount of planning.
-There are better ways to keep a small bathroom organized.
+Don’t miss these home mistakes you can’t afford to make.

 Find the fuel oil tanks in this picture